pooja614/Data-Analytics/Ecommerce and Web Analytics/Marketing Analysis.md

 ## About
-- This project aims at marketing a course online.
+- This case study project aims at marketing a course online.
 The organisation is focused on improving their business and customer retension.
 - PPC campaign data, lead to customer data, survey data of the customers after the completion of the course are used for our analysis.
 - The project focuses on various metrics essential for marketing resulting in improved business.
 ## PPC Analysis